Updated: 12/8/2018 | December 8th, 2018

-Luckily, there are, in fact, ways to cruise for as little as $30 per day.
+Luckily, there are, in fact, ways to take a cheap cruise for as little as $30 per day.
 It just takes a bit of skill, a lot of discipline, and a bit of sneakiness.

 How to Book a Cheap Cruise

 Another tip comes Doug Parker of Cruise Radio, “When the kids are in school, the rates are the best.”
-This holds true in all travel but especially cruising because it is such a family activity.
+This holds true in all travel but especially cruising, because it is such a family activity.
 Don’t travel when everyone else is traveling!
 If you do that or travel during the shoulder season, you can find the best rates.
-Chris from Orlando Chris also reiterates my recommendation and says, “Book far in advance or last minute for the best fares.”
+Chris from Chris Cruises also reiterates my recommendation: “Book far in advance or last minute for the best fares.”

-If you want to go with the “do it yourself” angle, you only need to go to three sources to find cheap cruises:
+If you want to go with the “do it yourself” angle, you only need to go to these three best websites for finding a cheap cruise:

-Both of these websites do a detailed job of scouring the web for cruise deals.
-Vacations to Go is more of a travel agent/operator and thus often has better deals since they can negotiate with the cruise lines directly; keep in mind they add a lot of fees.
+These websites do a detailed job of scouring the web for cheap cruise deals.
+Vacations to Go is more of a travel agent/operator and thus often has better deals since they can negotiate with the cruise lines directly, but keep in mind that they add a lot of fees.
 Cruise Sheet is simply a website aggregator that crawls the web and then displays cheap last-minute fares.
-This is my favorite cruise site as it seems to find all the deals and makes finding a cheap cruise easy.
-Cruise Deals has a weekly deals newsletter worth subscribing to.
+This is my favorite cruise site, as it seems to find all the deals and makes finding a cheap cruise easy.

 In terms of timing, don’t book early.
 As Doug states, “the only benefit to booking early is to secure the room you want.”
 If you want a specific cabin, book early.
 Otherwise, wait until the last minute.
 As I said in the beginning, cruise companies don’t want to sail empty ships and so do heavy last-minute discounting — be sure to sign up for cruise company newsletters to stay informed!